benjypng/logseq-todoist-plugin/README.md

 ![](/screenshots/screen-record.gif)

+This simple plugin has 2 primary functions:

+## Sending of tasks to your Inbox in Todoist

+## Pulling in of tasks

-This simple plugin pulls the active tasks (and their sub-tasks as separate, child-blocks) from a selected Project of your choice (as indicated in your .env file).
+pulls the active tasks (and their sub-tasks as separate, child-blocks) from a selected Project of your choice (as indicated in your .env file).
 I created this plugin as my workflow includes using Todoist as a Quick Capture tool, and Logseq as my main todo manager.
 As a result, once the tasks are captured in Logseq, they are removed from Todoist.

 This plugin can be used on all pages except the home page.